Haoyu-Xie/HaoyuXie.github.io/_pages/about.md

 My Primary research interest is computer vision with a focus on **semi-supervised learning** and **semantic segmentation**.
 By inducing priors that humans utilize into training of deep neural networks, I hope to understand the learning of our deep models better and to enable the models to understand visual data with minimal human supervision.
 Besides, I have an additional interest in **3D Dense Prediction Task** and **Diffusion Model** (Under investigation).

-<font color=red> I have a postdoc plan and am accepting an early internship!!! </font>
+<font color=red> I have completed my Ph.D graduation project.
+I am looking for a long postdoctoral job, and I accept early interns for postdoctoral work (remote or onsite)!!! </font>

 [Email](895852154@qq.com)/ [CV](https://github.com/Haoyu-Xie/Haoyu-Xie.github.io/files/10072551/CV_HaoyuXie.pdf) / [Google Scholar](https://scholar.google.com.hk/citations?hl=zh-CN&user=GrJUKboAAAAJ) / [Github](https://github.com/Haoyu-Xie)